 When creating your baby registry, it's important to consider all the essentials your little one will need when the baby arrives, but it's also important to consider future needs as they grow.
 Here are some must-have baby items that are worth considering adding to your baby registry:

-Diapers and wipes: You'll go through these quickly, so stock up
+Diapers and wipes: You'll go through these quickly, so stock up.
+Think about adding a few different diaper sizes (starting with newborn)

-Clothing: Onesies, sleepers, and outfits for all seasons
+Clothing: Onesies, sleepers, and outfits for all seasons.
+If you're not sure what to add, this article can help!

 A safe crib or bassinet for your baby to sleep in